 The Maize Association of Australia once again held the National Maize Yield Competition for the 2021/2022 maize grain season.

-The aim of this national competition is to acknowledge the advances in yield performance, and also
+The aim of this national competition is to acknowledge the advances in yield performance, and also enable the knowledge to be shared amongst the wider farming community on what maize yields are currently being achieved across the country.

 19.7 tonne crop takes out 2020/21 Maize Yield competition